dheadshot/scpod/README.md

-# scpod
+# scPOD
-A simple podcatcher, written in C, for Windows and Linux.
+scPOD is a simple podcatcher, written in C, for Windows and Linux.